LewisRB26/Quick-Menu/README.md

 1. About...

 (Its in a numbered list because it clumps together when its not).
-Also, every line symbolises how deep it is
+Also, every line symbolises how deep it is in the menu.